 The Uppingham Neighbourhood Plan has taken two years to prepare.
 The Task Group has met on over 30 occasions and a large number of residents and businesses have contributed their ideas.
 The Town Council has organised consultative workshops, discussions, questionnaires and newsletters.
 The Uppingham Neighbourhood Forum has prepared and distributed newsletters, hosted consultative events and published web-based information.
 The Town's Business Forum has undertaken surveys and hosted business debates.
 Residents' Associations have held their own meetings to look at particular aspects of the Plan.
+Interested developers have contributed their ideas at a public Developer Day and in discussion with the Neighbourhood Plan Task Group.
+All of the ideas and proposals in the Plan have these meetings from consultations build to upon the already published in the suggestions Parish Plan and the publication 'Uppingham 2025'.

-Interested developers have contributed their ideas at a public housing requirements specified in the Local Plan, what the town's employment needs are, what modern infrastructure is needed and what changes should be made to ensure the economic vibrancy and sustainability of the town.
+Conversations have revolved around what needs to be done to comply with the new housing requirements specified in Rutland's development plan, what the town's employment needs are, what modern infrastructure is needed and what changes should be made to ensure the economic vibrancy and sustainability of the town.
 There has been much talk of growth, increased amenity, history and heritage.
 The effective use of land and the preservation of green space have been central to many of the discussions.
 Quality of environment and the desire to vary housing density, size and design have been regular topics of debate.
 A sensible balance of affordable and executive homes, housing in clusters rather than in large estates and the wish to retain a rural perspective shine through the discussions.